elixir-lang/elixir-lang.github.com/_posts/2012-08-01-elixir-v0-6-0-released.markdown

 title: Elixir v0.6.0 released
 author: José Valim
 category: Releases
 excerpt: We have finally released Elixir v0.6.0!
-This release includes a build tool called Mix, support to Erlang typespecs, many improvements to IEx and improved IO, File and Macro support.
+This release includes a build tool called Mix, support for Erlang typespecs, many improvements to IEx and improved IO, File and Macro support.

 ---

 We have finally released [Elixir](http://elixir-lang.org/) v0.6.0!
-This release includes a build tool called Mix, support to Erlang typespecs, many improvements to IEx and improved IO, File and Macro support.
+This release includes a build tool called Mix, support for Erlang typespecs, many improvements to IEx and improved IO, File and Macro support.

 ## What's new